skypjack/entt/README.md

 cache.load<MyLoader>(identifier, 42);
 ```

-In this case, the `discard` member function is used to get rid of a resource if
+Where the `discard` member function is used to get rid of a resource if loaded.
-loaded.
-In case the cache doesn't contain a resource for the given identifier,
+In case the cache doesn't contain a resource for the given identifier, the
-the function does nothing and returns immediately.
+function does nothing and returns immediately.

 So far, so good.
 Resources are finally loaded and stored within the cache.<br/>
 They are returned to the users in the form of handles.
 To get one of them: